Abenomics scorecard: 'A' for early initiative, 'C' for follow-through

-TOKYO/DAITO, Japan (Reuters) - One year into Prime Minister Shinzo Abe’s economic revival plan the message from Japan’s industrial heartland and economists is clear: he has yet to act on his pledge to stage the nation’s comeback as a global economic dynamo.
+TOKYO/DAITO, Japan, Dec 16 (Reuters) - One year into Prime Minister Shinzo Abe’s economic revival plan the message from Japan’s industrial heartland and economists is clear: he has yet to act on his pledge to stage the nation’s comeback as a global economic dynamo.

 Abe’s recipe of massive money printing, fiscal stimulus twinned with longer-run consolidation and pro-growth policies has already made it into economic vernacular as “Abenomics” and won praise for its initial “print and spend” stage.